felipenoris/OptimizingIR.jl/docs/src/index.md

 Well, nothing is wrong really.
 Julia just doesn't have enough information to optimize instructions in the early phase of the Julia IR.

-When the Julia compiler reaches the LLVM phase, it generates efficient code.
+When the Julia compiler reaches the LLVM phase, it generates efficient code, reducing the number of instructions to 8.

 ```julia
 julia> @code_llvm julia_basic_block_test_function(10.0)